heimrichhannot/contao-advanced-user-permissions-bundle/README.md

 A bundle to customize the contao backend dashboard.

 ## Features
-- adds following additional permission:
+- adds following additional permissions
+    - Articles: create, edit, and delete articles for allowed articles
-   - create, edit and delete news articles for allowed archives
+    - News: create, edit and delete news articles for allowed archives

 ## Usage